Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • Kvass, carbonated drinks.

-It should also be noted that it is forbidden to use products with food additives and dyes.
+It is also necessary to take into account that it is prohibited to consume products with food additives and dyes.

-Compliance with the diet promotes rest and recovery of the affected intestine during the period of therapy.
+Following a diet promotes rest and restoration of the affected intestines during therapy.

-In the process of treatment, it is important to monitor the state of general well-being in order to respond in time to the fact that diarrhea begins after taking antibiotics.
-Even if it was not possible to prevent the onset of an intestinal disorder, a competent, experienced doctor will help minimize the consequences and prevent complications.
+During the treatment process, it is important to monitor your general health in order to respond in time to the onset of diarrhea after taking antibiotics.
+Even if it was not possible to prevent the occurrence of an intestinal disorder, a competent, experienced doctor will help minimize the consequences and prevent complications.

-Quite often, with a timely reaction to intestinal upset after antibiotics, treatment of diarrhea with medicines is not required, it goes away on its own, after giving up the provoking drug.
+Quite often, with a timely response to an intestinal disorder after antibiotics, treatment of diarrhea with medications is not required; it goes away on its own, after stopping the provoking drug.

-But in the case when loose stools do not pass within 2-3 days, and the condition only worsens over time, urgent hospitalization is necessary.
-Especially for the elderly, women during pregnancy, patients suffering from chronic heart and kidney diseases, oncological neoplasms, as well as HIV-infected people.
+But in the case when loose stools do not go away within 2-3 days, and the condition only worsens over time, urgent hospitalization is necessary.
+Especially for elderly people, women during pregnancy, patients suffering from chronic heart and kidney diseases, cancer, as well as HIV-infected people.

-If diarrhea is treated without consulting a doctor, on its own, this can lead to negative results for the patient's health, only a professional physician knows how to treat this symptom correctly and quickly.
+If diarrhea is treated without consulting a doctor, on your own, this can lead to negative results for the patient’s health; only a professional physician knows how to treat this symptom correctly and quickly.

-When taking antibacterial medicines, special care should be taken!
+Particular care should be taken when taking antibacterial medications!
 Irrational, excessive use of drugs in this group can cause diarrhea, which should never be ignored.
-If the treatment is provided in a qualified and timely manner, the disease will pass quickly and without complications.
+If treatment is provided in a qualified and timely manner, the disease will pass quickly and without complications.

 CATEGORIES